 Most likely, you’ve never heard of Essence.
-Loosely conceived by Lucas’s father in Rio de Janeiro, the came to fruition when it was asked to service the US Olympic Team during London 2012.
-From there, Essence grew organically, taking on the heads of fashion houses and other high-profile clients, largely through word of mouth.
+Loosely conceived by Lucas’s father, the company evolved following the London 2012 Olympic Games, when it was asked to service the US Olympic Team.
+From there, Essence grew organically, taking on the heads of large businesses and other high-profile clients, mostly through word of mouth.

 I first interview Bitencourt at 5 Hertford Street, a tucked-away private member's club in Mayfair, during which a disgruntled Robin Birley walks past casting disparaging looks at my dictaphone.
 Our second meeting takes place on a sofa in an upper antechamber of Mark’s Club, just off Berkeley Square.

 Bitencourt is smart, suave, self-assured, not easily identifiable as belonging to one particular nationality (he is in fact Brazilian).
 When he speaks, you get the impression Bitencourt would be as comfortable around cleaning staff as with world leaders.
-“I have huge power because of my community, as most of my clients are worth £1bn plus, from a cross section of fashion, retail, mining, real estate and various other industries.”
+“Most of my clients are worth £1bn plus, from a cross section of fashion, retail, mining, real estate and various other industries.”

 During both of our meetings, Bitencourt leaves the room to take various phone calls.
 It’s clear that he never switches off.
-“I like to be busy and have things to do, and I think that hunger drives our success.
-If you’re not willing to put in the work, you stagnate.
-There might be moments where I’m in the gym and I have to answer the phone, then, yes, it’s an inconvenience, but I understand that it’s all for the greater good.
-If I have to add to my output at midnight, at the weekend, on a bank holiday, it’s just the way it is.”
+“I like to be busy and have things to do, and I think that hunger drives our success.”

 So the schedule can be daunting.
 How about the clientele?
 “At one event in the south of France, I looked around and everyone in the room was twice my age.
-Everyone was either a Victoria’s Secret model, an actor or a billionaire.
 It felt really gratifying to be in a room with all these magnates, tycoons and people of such great influence.”